CS 374: High Performance Computing: Course Policies

 Grading: Your grade in this course will depend on your successful completion of weekly homework projects and the final exam.
 These will be weighted at 75% and 25%, respectively.

-Each homework project has three parts, in which you must:
+Each homework project has three parts:

-1. Write one or more programs that solve a problem.
+1. Programming: Write one or more programs that solve a problem.
 See my code-style guidelines for my expectations and standards for the programs you write.

-Unless noted otherwise, projects are due at the beginning of lab on Wednesdays. (i.e., must be submitted to me on or before then).
 Late submissions will incur a 3x point penalty, where x is the number of days late, for 0 < x < 4:

 Days Late Penalty